-D.1.2 Wave 2 - Anonymous Behavior by the Swiss Player

-If we find higher donations in the anti-minarets, public support group, when compared to the anti-minarets one, we can conclude that the participants may believe that the Swiss person has strategic
+Wave 2: Anonymous Behavior by the Swiss Player If we find higher donations in the anti-minarets, public support group, when compared to the anti-minarets one, we can conclude that the participants may believe that the Swiss person has strategic reasons to state that he is anti-minarets, and for this reason judge him less for expressing that view.
+However, a potential

-24As in Experiment 1A, MTurk workers with at least 80% approval rate could see our request, which in this case was described as a "4-5 minutes short survey" with a reward of \$0.50.
+24As in Experiment 1B, MTurk workers with at least 80% approval rate could see our request, which in this case was described as a "4-5 minutes short survey" with a reward of \$0.50.
 Each worker could participate in the survey only once.
 Workers who clicked on the request were displayed detailed instructions about the task, and given access to links to the study information sheet and the actual survey.
 The survey was conducted on the online platform Qualtrics.
 The experiment can be found in the AEA RCT Registry (AEARCTR-0002028).
-The reader can access the survey information sheet and interactively follow the survey at http://ssd.az1.qualtrics.com/jfe/form/SV_8CVUQvyMcdITPHD.
+The reader can access the survey information sheet and interactively follow the survey at http://ssd.az1.qualtrics.com/jfe/form/SV_8CVUQyyMcdITPHD.